Total Expense Ratio (TER) in Mutual Funds

 Note: Comparing TERs of two mutual fund schemes may not be conclusive because both funds may have a very high TER compared to other funds in their category/subcategory.
 To gauge the affordability of a mutual fund scheme precisely, you should compare its TER with the average TER of the subcategory.

-Total expense ratio cannot be the make or break factor to select or disregard a mutual fund scheme.
+The total expense ratio cannot be the make-or break factor in selecting or disregarding a mutual fund scheme.

 Instead, you should consider other factors, such as the fund manager's track record, investment strategy, and portfolio composition, to make an investment decision.